DefangLabs/samples/samples/python-openai/README.md

 Title: Python & Flask & OpenAI

-Short Description: An app that demonstrates how to use the OpenAI API with Python and Flask
+Short Description: An app that demonstrates how to use the OpenAI API with Python and Flask.

 Tags: Python, Flask, OpenAI, AI